Siege of Nicaea: Byzantine arrival

 Byzantine emperor Alexios I chose not to accompany the crusaders, but he marched out behind them and made his camp at nearby Pelecanum.
 From there he sent boats (rolled over the land) to help the crusaders blockade Lake Ascanius, which was being used by the Turks to supply Nicaea with food.
 The boats arrived on 17 June, under the command of Manuel Boutoumites.
 General Tatikios was also sent with 2,000 foot soldiers.
 Alexios had instructed Boutoumites to secretly negotiate the surrender of the city without the crusaders' knowledge.
 Tatikios was instructed to join with the crusaders and make a direct assault on the walls, while Boutoumites would pretend to do the same to make it look as if the Byzantines had captured the city in battle.
 This was done, and on 19 June the Turks surrendered to Boutoumites.

-When the crusaders discovered what Alexios had done, they were quite angry, as they had hoped to plunder the city for money and supplies.
-Boutoumites, however, was named dux of Nicaea and forbade the crusaders from entering in groups larger than 10 men at a time.
+When the Crusaders discovered what Alexios had done, they were quite angry, as they had hoped to plunder the city for money and supplies.
+Boutoumites, however, was named dux of Nicaea and forbade the Crusaders from entering in groups larger than 10 men at a time.
 Boutoumites also expelled the Turkish generals, whom he considered just as untrustworthy.
 Kilij Arslan's family went to Constantinople and were eventually released without ransom.
-Alexios gave the crusaders money, horses, and other gifts, but the crusaders were not pleased with this, believing they could have had even more if they had captured Nicaea themselves.
+Alexios gave the Crusaders money, horses, and other gifts, but they were not pleased with this, believing they could have had even more if they had captured Nicaea themselves.
 Boutoumites would not permit them to leave until they had all sworn an oath of vassalage to Alexios, if they had not yet done so in Constantinople.
 As he had in Constantinople, Tancred at first refused, but he eventually gave in.

 Aftermath

-The crusaders left Nicaea on 26 June in two contingents: Bohemond, Tancred, Robert II of Flanders, and Tatikios in the vanguard; and Godfrey, Baldwin of Boulogne, Stephen, and Hugh of Vermandois in the rear.
+The Crusaders left Nicaea on 26 June in two contingents: Bohemond, Tancred, Robert II of Flanders, and Tatikios in the vanguard; and Godfrey, Baldwin of Boulogne, Stephen, and Hugh of Vermandois in the rear.
 Tatikios was instructed to ensure the return of captured cities to the empire.
 Their spirits were high, and Stephen wrote to his wife Adela that they expected to be in Jerusalem in five weeks.
 On 1 July they defeated Kilij at the first Battle of Dorylaeum, and by October they reached Antioch; they would not reach Jerusalem until two years after leaving Nicaea.